 Fires at a specified time before an event begins (e.g., 1 hour before, 30 minutes before).
 Useful for last-minute reminders or prep actions.

-30 minutes before showing, send SMS to buyer: 'Your showing at 123 Oak St starts in 30 min.
+30 minutes before a tour, send SMS to the team: 'Your tour at 123 Industrial Pkwy starts in 30 min.
 Address: [full address].
-Park in driveway.
-See you soon!'
+Meet broker at the front office.
+Bring hard hats.'

 Fires when an event attendee responds to a calendar invite (Accepted, Declined, Tentative).